Writer, Artist and Lightworker

 In 2015, she started performing at the Brazilian soccer club “OSC” in Amsterdam.
 At that same time, she dropped out of college and began collaborating with artists from different parts of the world.

-2018 was a very important year for Rebecca, as she has released the singles “Blindfolded”, “Rescue me”, “You Can’t Deny” and “Goes on and on”.
+2018 was an important year for Rebecca, as she has released the singles “Blindfolded”, “Rescue me”, “You Can’t Deny” and “Goes on and on”.

 In 2019 Rebecca reunited with her passion for writing poems and has been releasing them regularly over the past months.